Chinese creation myths: The Nuwa and Fuxi and Pangu mythologies

 In contrast to the above Chinese cosmogonic myths about the world and humans originating spontaneously without a creator (e.g., from "refined vital energy" in the Huainanzi), two later origin myths for humans involve divinities.
 The female Nüwa fashioned people from loess and mud (in early myths) or from procreating with her brother/husband Fuxi (in later versions).
 Myths about the male Pangu say that people derived from mites on his corpse.

 Nüwa

 In Chinese mythology, the goddess Nüwa repaired the fallen pillars holding up the sky, creating human beings either before or after.
 The ancient Chinese believed in a square earth and a round, domelike sky supported by eight giant pillars (cf. the European ideas of an axis mundi).

-The "Heavenly Questions" of the Songs of Chu from around the 4th century BC is the first surviving text that refers to Nüwa: "By what law was Nü Wa raised up to become high lord?
+The "Heavenly Questions" of the Songs of Chu from around the 4th century BCE is the first surviving text that refers to Nüwa: "By what law was Nü Wa raised up to become high lord?
 By what means did she fashion the different creatures?"

 Two Huainanzi chapters record Nüwa mythology two centuries later: